|University||Format||Campus Visit Requirement||Study Length|

 |The University of Texas Medical Branch at Galveston||Glaveston, Texas||3 years||3.0|

 |University of Texas at El Paso||El Paso, Texas||3 years||3.0|

 |University of Texas Southwestern Medical Center at Dallas||Dallas, Texas||2.5 years||3.0|

 |University of the Incarnate Word||San Antonio, Texas||2.5 years||3.0|

 General Tips on How to Become a Physical Therapist in Texas

 To become a physical therapist in Texas, here are some common steps:

-- Earn your Doctor of Physical Therapy Degree – This will typically take you about 3-4 years, if not doing a 3 and 3 bachelors/DPT program.
-Loop for Commission on Accreditation in Physical Therapy Education (CAPTE) which may help you ensure you meet certification requirements in the future.
+- Earn your Doctor of Physical Therapy Degree – Consider looking for physical therapy programs accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) which may help you ensure you meet certification requirements in the future.

-- Get Licensed – Make sure your NPTE score is set up to be transferred to the state organization governing PTs so that the state can issue your certification once you pass and check with the board to make sure you meet any additional requirements for licensure.
+- Get Licensed – You may want to make sure your NPTE score is set up to be transferred to the state organization governing PTs so that the state can issue your certification once you pass and check with the board to make sure you meet any additional requirements for licensure.
 This is a high-level overview, make sure to check out the Texas Executive Council of Physical Therapy and Occupational Therapy Examiners for exact requirements.